jeonghanlee/epics-trainings/docs/CH1/installation.md

-# Installation
+# ALS-U EPICS Environment Configuration and Installation

+This chapter covers the essential first steps for setting up the ALS-U EPICS environment locally.
+You will clone the central environment repository using git from the ALS GitLab server and then learn how to activate a specific version (e.g., for Debian 12 or Rocky 8) by sourcing the appropriate `setEpicsEnv.bash` script in your terminal session.
+Basic verification steps are also included.

 ## Lesson Overview

 In this lesson, you will learn how to do the following:
-* Clone the cloneable ALS-U EPICS Environment by using git
+* Clone the cloneable ALS-U EPICS environment by using git
-* Configure the ALS-U EPICS Environment locally
+* Configure the ALS-U EPICS environment locally
 * Test the cloned EPICS enivornment with a few EPICS command line tools
 * Switch the different version of the EPICS environment within a terminal